pjlangley/ff/README.md

 A collection of single responsibility code samples in a variety of programming languages for comparison, with an emphasis on functional programming.
 What I call _fullstack fragments_.

-The chosen programming languages are:
+The supported programming languages are:

 - ✅ Node.js
 - ✅ Deno